LillianLuzinsky/First-Vue-App/README.md

 ## Things I learned

 1) How to create an a Vue chrome extension
-2) How to create a new Vue object in Javascript and pass it through the html file
+2) How to begin writing a Vue application with a Vue instance (new Vue())
+3) How to load basic data into our homepage